-We’re sometimes at a loss for ideas on how to keep our kids occupied.
-And when it rains, many of the options (literally) fall by the wayside.
-The parks are soaked, the playgrounds dripping… But you still want your little ones to keep cool!
-So what can you do?
-To help you, Bruxelles secrète has unearthed the best things to do with your kids when it’s raining.
+Sometimes we run out of ideas on how to keep our kids occupied.
+If it’s raining on top of that, several options fall (literally) through.
+The parks are soaked, the playgrounds are dripping wet… But you still want your little ones to get some fresh air!
+So, what to do?
+To help you out, Bruxelles secrète has found the best things to do with your kids when it rains.

-Fun, educational, funny or all at once, these activities are sure to delight the whole family!
+Fun, educational, hilarious, or all of the above, these activities are sure to delight the whole family!

 Stardust Park

-The largest indoor playground in Brussels!
-4000 m2 of activities of all kinds: bumper cars, climbing, bungee jumping, go-karting, a Mayan temple with several games, among others.
-And don’t forget to ask about the entertainment and shows Stardust Park puts on regularly!
-For children aged 18 months to 12 years.
+This is the largest indoor playground in Brussels!
+4,000 m² of all kinds of activities: bumper cars, rock climbing, bungee jumping, go-karting, a Mayan temple housing several games, and more.
+Be sure to check out the events and shows that Stardust Park regularly offers!
+For children ages 18 months to 12 years.

 📍 Stardust Park Avenue du Globe 36, 1190 Forest